Heavy Rotation: Public Radio's Most Popular Songs of 2022 (So Far)

 The Lumineers, "Where We Are"

 Inspired by a car crash, the gentle melody of "Where We Are" is both eerie and delicate — that disconnected feeling is something many of us can relate to.
-But The Lumineers land on a positive sentiment ('It will be OK'), offering just enough to keep us going. —Margot Chobanian, The Colorado Sound, KJAC 105.5
+But The Lumineers land on a positive sentiment ('It will be OK'), offering just enough to keep us going. — Kurt Wolff, The Colorado Sound, KJAC 105.5

 Toro y Moi, "Postman"